djaodjin/djaodjin-saas/docs/getting-started.rst

             'rest_framework.pagination.PageNumberPagination',
     }

-There is no access polcies by default on the djaodjin-saas URLs.
+There is no access policies by default on the djaodjin-saas URLs.
 It is thus your responsability to add the appropriate decorators to restrict which users can access which URL.
 A set of common decorators in Software-as-a-Service setups is provided as part of the :doc:`Flexible Security Framework <security>`.